AlanJs26/bspcpy/README.md

 > It's a wrapper for the bspwm command line utility `bspc`.

-bspwm is a awesome tiling window manager with a bunch of features, but when I need to develop some script a bit more advanced there is no many options rather than using bash script ~~(that I hate)~~.
-So to address this problem I wrote this simple api.
+bspwm is an awesome tiling window manager with a bunch of features, but when I need to develop some script that is a bit more advanced, there are not many options other than using a bash script ~~(which I hate)~~.
+So, to address this problem, I wrote this simple API.

 ## Usage

-Is very easy to use, almost everything have the same names as the original bspc.
+Since everything has the same names as the original bspc, It should be very easy to use.

-Meanwhile I have only implemented the query commands
+For now, I have only implemented the query commands

 ```python
 nodes(selector: str) -> Node_set()
 desktops(selector: str) -> set[Desktop]
 monitors(selector: str) -> set[Monitor]
 ```

-and some classes that represents nodes, desktops and monitors.
+and the classes that represent nodes, desktops, and monitors.

-all query methods returns python sets, so is possible to filter the nodes using set notation.
+All query methods return Python sets, so it is possible to filter the nodes using set notation.

 ```python
 from bspc import query